Produce Helpful and Unique Content at Scale Using Content Briefs

 Think about the visual aspects of your final copy

 If you are writing a tutorial, for example, then provide screenshots of each step of the process you are describing in your content brief.
-This will help your copywriter a lot to understand the process you want him or her to explain.
+This will help your copywriter a lot in understanding the process you want him or her to explain.

 This way, the copywriter will be able to integrate them organically in their text, and you will get a unified multi-format copy.